Abdeljalil-Bouchfar/CPP-Modules/README.md

 ## Operator overloading

-In C++, operator overloading is a feature that allows you tospecify how objects of a class should behave when an operator isapplied to them.
+Operator overloading is a feature that allows you tospecify how objects of a class should behave when an operator isapplied to them.

 For example, you can overload the addition operator **`+`** foryour custom class to allow objects of your class to be addedtogether.
 When you define the addition operator for your class,you specify what the result of the addition should be.